 North Berwick East Lothian Scotland

 North Berwick East Lothian is 28 miles (45 klms) from Edinburgh a 45 minute drive or a 30 minute train ride.
 Once a small fishing village that has grown into a small town by the sea, with golden sand beaches, golf courses, great walks and historic places to visit.
 This was the holiday destination of Robert Louis Stevenson as his grandfather owned a house here.
+The two beaches at North Berwick during low tide.

 North Berwick Law